mudphone/hbase-runner/README.md

   1. Running tests from the command-line:
          $> ./run_tests.sh
+     This is probably the best way to run all the tests at once.

   2. Running tests from the Emacs REPL:
-     - Start slime.
+     If you have swank-clojure-project working, you can:
+     - start a new swank clojure project:
+           M-x swank-clojure-project
+     - pass it the root dir of the hbase-runner project
+     - start the hbase-runner REPL (connect to the test DB): user> (use 'hbase-runner.hbase-repl) user> (start-hbase-repl :test "hbr_spec")
      - open the spec file you want to run
-     - eval buffer
-           EMACS: M-x slime-eval-buffer (or C-z on my set-up)
-     - enter the spec's namespace:
-           user> (in-ns 'hbase-runner-spec)
-     - connect to the test DB:
-           user> (start-hbase-repl :test "hbr_spec")
-     - run all specs:
-           user> (run-tests)
-     - run a focused spec:
+     - run tests in the opened buffer
-           user> (dump-table-test)

-  3. Actually, the easiest way to run the tests is via swank-clojure-project and the clojure-test minor mode.
-If you have those set up, you can just open a spec buffer and run C-c C-,
+           C-c C-,
+     - errors will be hilighted in red, for details, move the point and press C-c C-'

 # KNOWN BUGS: